Trainspotting (novel): Section 6: Home

 Spud, Begbie, and a teenager engage in a robbery.
 Spud later comments on Begbie's paranoia and how the teenager is likely to get ripped off by the pair.

 Gav tells Renton the story of how Matty died of toxoplasmosis after attempting to rekindle his relationship with his ex using a kitten.

+The group attends Matty's funeral and reflect on his downfall.

+Renton is at a London flat surrounded by casual drug users.
+While they smoke marijuanah, Renton muses that they have no idea what drug addiction actually entails.

+Kelly is working at a restaurant where she gets revenge on some unpleasant customers by tampering with their food.

-The group attends Matty's funeral.
-Later, Renton returns to Leith for Christmas and meets Begbie, who beats up an innocent man after having seen his alcoholic father in the disused Leith Central railway station.
-He visits a former drug dealer, Johnny Swan, who has had his leg amputated as a result of heroin use, and he visits Tommy, who is dying of AIDS.
+Renton returns to Leith for Christmas and meets Begbie, who beats up an innocent man after having seen his alcoholic father in the disused Leith Central railway station.

+Renton visits Tommy, who is dying of AIDS.
+Renton witnesses the patrons' laughter and compares it to a lynch mob.

+Renton visits Swanney, who has had his leg amputated as a result of heroin use.
+Swanney begs in the street by pretending to be a veteran of the Falklands War.

 Section 7: Exit

 Renton, Sick Boy, Begbie, Spud and Second Prize go to London to engage in a heroin deal and see a Pogues gig.
 Renton steals the cash and goes to Amsterdam.
 Renton thinks that he will send Spud his cut, as he is the only 'innocent' party.